kshetline/aw-clock/README.md

 ### Adafruit GPS HAT installation notes

-Adafruit provides its own instruction on initial set-up of their GPS HAT here: https://learn.adafruit.com/adafruit-ultimate-gps-hat-for-raspberry-pi/pi-setup
+Adafruit provides its own instructions on initial set-up of their GPS HAT here: https://learn.adafruit.com/adafruit-ultimate-gps-hat-for-raspberry-pi/pi-setup

 ...but I’m including some extra details and clarifications below for the particular steps that helped with this clock set-up.